 Indeed, from 1928 to 1931, the USGA employed a 36-hole playoff format at the U.S. Open.
 In 1931, when Billy Burke and George Von Elm remained tied after the playoff, they played another 36-hole playoff.
 Burke eventually won the title—by one shot—after playing 144 holes.

-Quickly, the USGA eased up on its rigidness, reducing playoffs back to 18 holes, which still made it an outlier in that by the 1980s every other major championship used something still shorter.
+Shortly after, the USGA eased up on its rigidness, reducing playoffs back to 18 holes, which still made it an outlier in that by the 1980s every other major championship used something still shorter.

-Finally, in 2018 officials followed the lead of pretty much every professional tour, and adopted a new, shorter playoff format that would allow for the championship to (hopefully) wrap up on Sunday rather than carry over another day.
+Finally, in 2018 officials followed the lead of pretty much every professional tour and adopted a new, shorter playoff format that would allow for the championship to (hopefully) wrap up on Sunday rather than carry over another day.

-“We know how important it is to everyone in the golf world to see play conclude on the Sunday of a major championship, and to award the trophy to the champion,” said Mike Davis, CEO of the USGA.
+“We know how important it is to everyone in the golf world to see play conclude on the Sunday of a major championship, and to award the trophy to the champion,” said Mike Davis, then CEO of the USGA.
 “After receiving input from a variety of constituents, including players, fans, volunteers, officials and our broadcast partners, it clearly came across as something that everyone valued, and would benefit from.”

 Interestingly, none of the four major championships have the same playoff format in place.
 The PGA Championship uses a three-hole aggregate, while the Open Championship goes with four holes.
 The Masters is the only major that uses a pure sudden-death format.

 There have been 33 playoffs in U.S. Open history, the last coming in 2008 when Tiger Woods defeated Rocco Mediate at Torrey Pines in 19 holes.
 The 13-year gap between playoffs is the longest in U.S. Open history.

 • • •